uelis/modular/README.md

 performance.
 Here the simple solution is implemented first, as it works without having to assume a stack and may have applications, e.g. for hardware synthesis.

-## Compilation
+## Installation

-The translation is writen in OCaml and uses LLVM for code generation.
+The translation is written in OCaml and uses LLVM for code generation.
 It depends on Jane Street's Core_kernel library and the OCaml LLVM bindings.

 On Ubuntu, LLVM can be installed using `apt-get install llvm`.
 The OCaml libraries are most easily installed using the OCaml Package Manager (OPAM),